-The Japanese Working Holiday visa is for individuals seeking to work, travel and holiday to Japan for up to one year.
+The Japanese Working Holiday visa is for individuals seeking to work, travel and holiday in Japan for up to one year.

 Japanese culture is incredible and the country is amazing to see, the working holiday visa allows you to experience life as a resident does, immersing yourself in the rich culture.

-Under the Japanese working holiday scheme, a small number of British nationals each year may travel to Japan with the intention of a holiday partially funded by working in the country.
-British applicants are not required to work during their stay.
+Under the Japanese working holiday scheme, each year a small number of applicants may travel to Japan with the intention of a holiday which could be funded by working in Japan.

 - Be a national of one of the countries below-

 Australia, New Zealand, Canada, the Republic of Korea, France, Germany, United Kingdom, Ireland and Denmark, Taiwan and Hong Kong

 - Planning mainly to holiday with work as a secondary goal.

 - Have no dependents travelling with them unless also on a working holiday visa.